SCKelemen/cpkg/BUILD_SYSTEM_INTEGRATION.md

 1. **cpkg manages dependencies**: It resolves versions, checks out commits, and manages submodules.

 2. **Your build system compiles**: You're responsible for:
-   - Finding source files (using `subdir` from lockfile or environment variables)
+   - Finding source files (use `sourcePath` from lockfile - it's already computed)
    - Adding include paths
    - Compiling and linking